 The redesign will result in a kill vehicle that is much more reliable, producible and testable than the existing model, and be delivered much sooner than the MOKV could be developed.
 The methodical systems engineering rigor required to develop the RKV will provide invaluable lessons for much of what the MOKV becomes — for example, the ability to communicate from one kill vehicle to another — but to leap-frog this critical developmental step would potentially be a multibillion dollar mistake we cannot afford to make.

 There are several other key priorities critical to ensuring that the GMD stays ahead of the advancing threat.
-Foremost among them is funding to enhance discrimination for near and midterm targets, and to improve missile engagement reliability and lethality.
+Foremost among them is funding to enhance discrimination for enhancements to near and midterm targets, and discrimination to improve missile engagement reliability and lethality.
 The long-range discriminating radar, awarded in 2015 and slated for operation in Alaska in 2020, will enhance the complex array of networked sensors and provide better tracking and discrimination of threats.

 The end result of these programs will be a system more capable of neutralizing an adversary's re-entry vehicle with a high degree of confidence and that will dramatically improve system capability and war-fighter efficiency, ultimately preserving vital interceptor inventory.
 Continued funding for the versatile Sea-Based X-Band Radar platform will also contribute greatly to this end.

-While much of the debate on Capitol Hill focuses on the virtues of an East Coast GMD site, Congress must recognize that with limited defense dollars there are more urgent priorities.
+While much of the debate on Capitol Hill focuses on the virtues of an East Coast GMD site, Congress must recognize that with limited defense dollars there are more urgent priorities. for the warfighter.
 These include upgrades to the existing network of sensors, command-and-control nodes, funding for a robust flight-test program, and the infrastructure and ground systems, all necessary to ensure our success.

 Also important is funding for scientific research and development for missile defenses of the future, such as efforts in space or near-space-based discrimination, an electromagnetic railgun, directed energy, and other methods of non-kinetic kill.